 For instance, the sign below says 1999 and references Y2K and the preparations that were made for the new century.

-In this photo, you can see how different signs are placed along the walkway every so many feet.
-This one reflects on when Elton John revised “Candle in the Wind” as a tribute to Princess Diana back in 1997.
+In this photo, you can see how different signs are placed along the walkway every so often.
+This one reflects on when Elton John revised “Candle in the Wind” as a tribute to the memory of Princess Diana back in 1997.

-You can’t help but read them all as you pass by.
+You can’t help but read them as you pass by.
 Additionally, they make for interesting conversation topics.
-You might enjoy a leisurely walk with your children or loved ones here.
+It’s a wonderful place to enjoy a leisurely walk with your children or loved ones.